h43z/jkscroll/README.md

 # jk scroll
 vim inspired shortcuts for your [browser](https://addons.mozilla.org/en-US/firefox/addon/jk-scroll/) by [@h43z](https://twitter.com/h43z).

-Many browser extensions have permissions that grant them full access to every website you visit abd often they need to.
-And so does this one BUT
+Many browser extensions have permissions that grant them full access to every website you visit and often they need to.
+And so does this one.

-this extension only has 53 lines of understandable code that everyone can check and verify for themselves.
+BUT this extension only has 90 (not anymore, soowwy) lines of code that everyone can check and verify for themselves.

 Extend it if you need more functionality.